Should you offer an appeal following redundancy consultation?

 While redundancy is a potentially fair reason for dismissal, the employer will need to also show that a fair dismissal procedure has been followed.
 This may in some circumstances involve identifying the affected employees (a pool) and going through a selection process.
 It will always be expected that an employer should, as a minimum, provide advance warning to the employees and consult with them in relation to the situation, to explore whether there are any possible alternatives.

-In Gwynedd Council v Barratt & Hughes the redundancy procedure followed by the employer was challenged on a number of grounds including the fact that the employer had failed to provide any opportunity for the employees to appeal against the final decision to make them redundant.
+In Gwynedd Council v Barratt & Hughes case the redundancy procedure followed by the employer was challenged on a number of grounds including the fact that the employer had failed to provide any opportunity for the employees to appeal against the final decision to make them redundant.

 It was argued that the failure to provide an appeal was so fundamental it had to be regarded as fatal to the fairness of any dismissal process.